Walemin (/'wɑ.ləmɪn/, WA-leh-min)

 Walemin was born on Mraydor into a family with generations of political influence.
 Instead of following the family tradition, she opted for a career in business, and took a position with an exporter.
 She was twenty the first time she left Mraydor.
 Her work with the company brought her to most of the other Middle Isles, where she observed for the first time the vast disparities in living conditions throughout the cluster.
 Basic amenities she took for granted on Mraydor were in short supply elsewhere.
 Galtern in particular, though highly advanced in medical knowledge, had very few citizens with any significant wealth.

-On that same cluster circuit Walemin became frustrated by the inefficiency of boat travel, compared with the electric vehicles used on land, especially when it came to the cost of goods.
+On that same cluster circuit Walemin became frustrated by the inefficiency of boat travel, compared with the lightning-powered vehicles used on land, especially when it came to the cost of goods.
 Raw materials had to be shipped across the Inside Sea, and the price that tideriders required for their services resulted in higher expenses for shipbuilders and other craft workers, driving up the cost of their products.

 Once back on Mraydor she quit her job and began studying engineering, with the goal of developing a transport system that would move boats between islands at much greater speed.
 Walemin expected skepticism, given how unconventional the idea was, but when she discussed her proposal with other engineers she was surprised to find that their criticisms were less about whether it was possible than about whether it was reasonable.